ghetzel/webfriend/docs/INTRO.md

 The highlighted line is the HTML tag we're targeting, and from that we need to determine a selector that will always return that tag on this page.
 There are many options to choose from.
 For example, you could select the tag based on the `class` attribute "gsfi", but you'll note that that is not unique to this tag, with a few other examples appearing right below it.
 There is also the `id` attribute, whose value is "lst-ib".
 This is a great option because IDs are unique to a page, so no other tags can have the attribute `id="lst-ib"`.

 In our case, to illustrate a little bit more of the selector syntax, we're going to use `name="q"`.
-Putting it all together, the selector for choosing this text field is "input[name='q']" (use single quotes in Friendscript for selector values like this).
+Putting it all together, the selector for choosing this text field is `input[name='q']` (use single quotes in Friendscript for selector values like this).
 The square brackets used here denote that we wish to select only `<input>` tags that have the _attribute_ "name", whose value is "q".